 Frerichs and his colleagues are big fans of Persian music, but they surely don’t have the intention to imitate that!
 The goal is to create something new.
 Also the other two musicians use specially selected instruments to create the sound and textures they really want.
 Bass player Tony Overwater plays a violone, a 6-stringed baroque instrument that is the predecessor of the double bass and percussionist Vinsent Planjer plays a whole spectrum of historic and Middle-Eastern percussion instruments.

 Kayhan Kalhor and Rembrandt Frerichs Trio play together regularly since 2013.
 In 2017 they played very successful concerts in Teheran and in the Barbican Centre in London.
-In 2019, they will play amongst others North Sea Jazz and Crossing Border, both in The Netherlands.
-Their debut album It’s Still Autumn was released in the beginning of April 2019 and already received some great reviews.
+In 2019 they played festivals like North Sea Jazz and Crossing Border, both in The Netherlands.
+Their debut album It’s Still Autumn was released in the beginning of April 2019 and received great reviews worldwide.